 About a two hour drive from Kuala Lumpur, this colorful seaside town has a strong Portugese and Dutch influence and is known for colonial architecture and amazing food.

 Located 3 hours north of Kuala Lumpur, this lush highland is known for cooler temperatures and stunning tea fields, making it a popular spot for locals and travelers alike.
-This is at the top of our list for the next time we visit Malaysia.
+This is at the top of our list to visit after Kuala Lumpur the next time we are in Malaysia.

 Known as the food capital of Malaysia, this town is 4 hours from KL, has great beaches and is another hot spot to do a "border run" from Thailand.
 This is a great Penang travel guide!